aryanrajtrangham/Courses_from_priyanshu/Computer_Networks.md

 - The Bandwidth-delay product defines the number of bits that can fill the link.
 - It is the capacity of the link.
-- Volume in bits = Bandwidth in bps x Delay in s
+- Volume in bits = Bandwidth in bps * Delay in s

 ### Round Trip Time ($R_{TT}$)